-Debt - As of April 24, 2020, we have outstanding \$1.2 billion aggregate principal amount of Senior Notes.
+Debt - As of April 30, 2021 we have outstanding \$2.7 billion aggregate principal amount of Senior Notes.
 We carry these instruments at face value less unamortized discount and issuance costs on our consolidated balance sheets.
 Since these instruments bear interest at fixed rates, we have no financial statement risk associated with changes in interest rates.
 However, the fair value of these instruments fluctuates when interest rates change.
 See Note 9 - Financing Arrangements of the Notes to Consolidated Financial Statements for more information.

-Commercial Paper Program and Credit Facility - We are exposed to the impact of changes in interest rates in connection with our \$1.0 billion commercial paper program and our \$1.0 billion five-year revolving credit facility.
-Borrowings under these arrangements accrue interest at rates that vary based on certain market rates and our credit rating on our Senior Notes.
-Consequently, our interest expense fluctuates with any changes in these market interest rates or in our credit rating when we borrow any amounts under these arrangements.
-As of April 24, 2020, we had commercial paper notes outstanding with an aggregate principal amount of \$523 million, weighted-average interest rates of 2.01% and maturities primarily less than three months.
-As of April 24, 2020, there were no amounts outstanding under the credit facility.
-See Note 9 - Financing Arrangements of the Notes to Consolidated Financial Statements for more information.
+Credit Facility - We are exposed to the impact of changes in interest rates in connection with our \$1.0 billion five-year revolving credit facility.
+Borrowings under the facility accrue interest at rates that vary based on certain market rates and our credit rating on our Senior Notes.
+Consequently, our interest expense would fluctuate with any changes in these market interest rates or in our credit rating if we were to borrow any amounts under the credit facility.
+As of April 30, 2021, no amounts were outstanding under the credit facility.